paolosalvatori/web-app-redis-sql-db/README.md

 This sample also shows  how to:

 - use a system-assigned managed identity to let the Web App access secrets from Azure Key Vault
+- deploy an ASP.NET Core application to an Azure App Service using a GitHub Actions workflow
 - disable the public network access from the internet to all the managed services used by the application:

   - Azure Blob Storage Account